-- 2.7.f.
-Faculty members must mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients.
-(Core) - 2.8.
+2.7.f.
+Faculty members must mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients. ^(Core)

+2.8.
 Faculty Qualifications

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)

 2.9.
-Subspecialty Physician Faculty Members

-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pediatrics or possess qualifications judged acceptable to the Review Committee.
-(Core)
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee. ^(Core)